La Libertad Department (El Salvador): Gastronomy

 The Port of La Libertad and its restaurants are considered a famous place for their typical plates: shrimp cocktails, fish ceviches, fresh oysters, and snails.
 Also, the cluster of tourism of the port of La Libertad celebrates the Gastronomic Festival which is distinguished annually because each restaurant exposes its best menu for sale.
 During the Festival, combo music livens up the whole day in the sector of the beaches.

 Archeological ruins

-Archeological Site "Joya De Cerén"
+Joya De Cerén

-This archeological site is considered the most important all over the Mayan world since it is the only place that reflects the way in which our ancestors lived 1,400 years ago.
-It was declared “World Heritage” by UNESCO in 1993.
-Joya de Cerén was a village that was buried by the eruption of the volcano Loma Caldera in the year 600 AD.
-The volcanic lava petrified the houses of the residents and it was until 1976 when it was accidentally discovered.
+Joya de Cerén was a Maya village that was buried by the eruption of the Loma Caldera volcano in the year 600 AD.
+The volcanic lava petrified the houses of the residents and it was not until 1976 that it was accidentally discovered.
+This archeological site is considered very important to the study of Maya civilization since it offers a rare look at the lifestyle of Maya commoners in a typical agricultural village, rather than a major urban center.
+It was declared a UNESCO World Heritage Site in 1993.

-Archeological site "The Bell Of San Andres"
+San Andrés

 San Andrés is a pre-Columbian archaeological site located in San Juan Opico municipality.
 This site consists of three Mesoamerican pyramids, the tallest of which is of 10 m in height.